Copying a content item

 Find more details and guidance below:

-Copy content with the 'Edited' status
+Copy an item with the 'Edited' status

-When you copy a story that has the 'Edited' status, the system creates your copy with the Draft status.
-When you are ready, you will need to publish the copy manually.
-It is important to publish the copy at the same time as or after the original story.
-If the copy is published first, SEO (Search Engine Optimization) for the original story can be negatively impacted.
+We recommend publishing the copy at the same time as or after the original story.
+If the copy is published first, Search Engine Optimization (SEO) for the original story can be negatively impacted.

-Copy content with the 'Scheduled' status
+Copy an item with the 'Scheduled' status

 To check the publication settings, click the Pub. options button on the edit page for the copy.
 The dialog shows the scheduled date and time for publication.